studersi/test-4/tutorial-4/README.md

 First, we are going to enable the server to use SSL with a self-signed certificate.
 Afterwards, I will explain how to get an officially signed certificate.
 In order to perform this step, you need to control a domain and a webserver, which is being routed and thus accessible from the internet.
 In this tutorial, I am going to work with the example domain `christian-folini.ch`.

 This whole series of tutorials is meant as a guide to a successful lab setup.
 The idea is to really, really understand Apache.
-This tutorial here is a bit of an exception, as we need to be accessible from the internet in order to get the signed certificate.
-The following tutorials will return to the lab setup though.
+This tutorial is a bit of an exception, as we need to be accessible from the internet in order to get the signed certificate.
+Later tutorials will return to the lab setup though.

 ###Step 1: Configuring a server using SSL/TLS, but without an officially signed certificate

-Die inner working of the _SSL-/TLS_-protocol is complex.
+The inner working of the _SSL-/TLS_-protocol is complex.
 The free _OpenSSL Cookbook_ by Ivan Ristić (see links below) explains this topic.
 His bigger work _Bulletproof SSL and TLS_, which explains the trust relationships in great detail, is another good introduction.
-The minimal knowledge can be found in this tutorial though.
+The minimal knowledge required can be found in this tutorial though.

 When contacted by a client, an SSL server must use a signed certificate to identify itself.
-For a successful connection, the client must be familiar with the signing authority, which it does by checking the certificate chain from the server to the root certificate of the signing authority, the certificate authority.
+For a successful connection, the client must be familiar with the signing authority, which it does by checking the certificate chain from the server to the root certificate of the signing authority, also called the certificate authority.
 Officially signed certificates are acquired from a public (or private) provider whose root certificate is one the browser is familiar with.

-The configuration of an SSL server therefore comprises two steps: Obtaining an officially signed certificate and configuring the server.
+The configuration of an SSL server therefore comprises of two steps: Obtaining an officially signed certificate and configuring the server.
 The configuration of the server is the more interesting and easier part, which is why we’ll do that first.
 In doing so, we’ll be using an unofficial certificate present on our system (at least if it’s from the Debian family and the _ssl-cert_ package is installed).

 The certificate and related key are located here: